eliasrm87/avrfreertos/Readme.md

 # FreeRTOS demo for Atmega328P ready to go

-This repository is the result copy and paste from **feilipu/avrfreertos** (86d62d5eab131ca17c44df709f1f3dc4c0dbda34) and the official FreeRTOS source.
-I take absolutly no credit.

-This is just a convenience starting point to allow quick and easy use of FreeRTOS on an Arduino Uno board.
+This is a convenience starting point to allow quick and easy use of FreeRTOS on an Arduino Uno board.
 If you are looking to make a serious project, I strongly recommend you to refer to feilipu/avrfreertos and the official FreeRTOS documentation and source.

 # Building